abinit/abinit/doc/mkdocs-topics/features.md

 Some topics are rather "input"-oriented (e.g. how to specify the atomic geometry, the occupation numbers, etc), other are more "property"-oriented (e.g. how to compute the elastic constants, the temperature-dependence of the electronic structure, etc), other are related to proper/better usage of the code.

 Care is taken not to duplicate existing more complete documentation in ABINIT, but to point to it if appropriate.
 Not all the ABINIT documentation is covered by the Web-accessible documents, there are still a few unlinked documents in the subdirectories of ~abinit/doc (work is in progress to make it all available).
-Discussions on the [[https://forum.abinit.org|ABINIT forum]] might also allow to get information.
+Discussions on the [ABINIT forum](https://forum.abinit.org) might also allow to get information.

 ## 2 ABINIT specifications for static DFT calculations

 The topic [[topic:GSintroduction|Building an input file]] briefly explains the content of an ABINIT input file.
 The following topics go more into the